dwjoyce/pythonbook/Print that out!.rst

 Printing numbers
 ----------------

-Now that we have started writing proper programs that can be saved and run over and over, we will soon discover a litle problem.
+Now that we have started writing proper programs that can be saved and run over and over, we will soon discover a little problem.

 To see this, open up a new file (click on the *File* menu and select *New File*), and type in the following into the new window that appears::